phngbh/IMML/vignette.md

 needed, as long as all of them have distinct names, excluding `Clinical`, `Genomics` and `Methylomics`.
 These three modalities can only be specified once.

+More information on the input file formats can be found below.

 ### Model Training